3 ways to generate Service Desk reports you will actually use

 You want to get yourself to a point where quickly running a report on Friday afternoon is indeed totally possible.
 But make no mistake, you need to put the time in initially to dig through spreadsheets and toolset reports to find out what is valuabel to you.
 That can be tedious for sure, but it will give you the strong foundation you need.

-Alternatively, if you know what you don't care about in reports, you can take the opposite approach and weed those parts out first.
+Alternatively, if you know what you don’t care about in reports, you can take the opposite approach and weed those parts out first.
+For some inspiration on what metrics actually matter, have a look at this post about Service Desk metrics that matter.

 If you automate any reports at the moment, take a good look at if it’s actually something you use.
 If not, just get rid of it.
 It gets rid of a lot of white noise for yourself, and frees you up to see what you want to see.